nkanderson/ECE585-llc/testing/testPlan.md

 user.
 This can be done a few ways: manual testing, automated behavioral testing, or scripted testing.
 Manual testing is usually employed for code that has a GUI or a linkage with a physical interface (such as physical buttons or knobs).
-Automated behavioral testing could be employed, but will require the implementation of a Gherkin parser (a non trivial task), which will result in scope creep.
-Scripted testing would be the easiest method of functional testing.
-This would require the implementation of a test framework (which will also be unit tested) to run the simulation, parse the output from the command line, and verify the output based on expected behavior.
+Automated behavioral testing could be employed for our application, but will require the implementation of a Gherkin parser (a non trivial task), which will result in scope creep.
+Scripted testing would be the most straight forward method of functional testing.
+This would require the implementation of a test framework(which will also be unit tested) to run the simulation, parse the output from the shell, and verify the output based on expected behavior.

 # CI/CD
 Github has recently added a workflow automation feature called github actions.